SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 ### placehoder <a name="hold"></a>

-So this is the investment research environment that.
+So this is the investment research environment that I had in mind.
 I have dedicated some time every once a while to the development of this system imagined in the next couple of years.
 There is a distinct kind of fun from the development than from a research project.
 In research, the excitement a lot of time is from finally understanding something or figuring out a solution, the aspiration arrives as a nice surprise after reading and verifying into the data.
 While when it comes to development, the joy of satisfaction arives gradually.
 With every line of new codes written, I feel I get a little bit close to this.

 ![System](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/system.png)

+Some of the packages mentioned:

 - [DataRepo](https://github.com/SkyBlueRW/DataRepo)
 - [Backtest](https://github.com/SkyBlueRW/Backtest)